raghup2005/raghup2005/README.md

 I design and build backend systems that are clean, maintainable, and production-ready.
 My focus is on **RESTful API architecture**, database schema design, and authentication systems using FastAPI and Python.
-Currently deepening my understanding of **Data Structures, Algorithms, and system design** to write more efficient software. completed 120+ dsa problems in neetcode and 50+ dsa problems in leetcode
+Currently deepening my understanding of **Data Structures, Algorithms, and system design** to write more efficient software.completed 120+ dsa problems in neetcode and 50+ problems in leetcode

 ---